College of Law FAQ

 Each faculty member has discretion as to how to manage the synchronous component of online education.
 Some professors may utilize a teaching assistant, for example, to monitor the online attendees for contributions to the class discussion.
 Others may manage the course themselves, using a chat feature, calling system, or other method of ensuring participation.

-Will there be weekend classes for the online section?
+Will there be weekend classes for 1L student online sections?

 No; the online section's live class sessions are all scheduled for weekdays.
 However, faculty members may use the weekend if needed for make-up class sessions.

 Are club meetings allowed during the fall semester?